 The Nuclear Security Working Group’s Congressional Fellowship program provides highly qualified up-and-coming national security professionals with an opportunity to spend a year working in the United States Congress.

-Applications for the 2018-19 Fellowship are currently open.
+Applications for the 2018-19 Fellowship are now closed.

 - Applicants should be U.S. citizens and have no conflicts of interest impeding appointment to a NSWG Fellowship.
 Fellows may not be Federal employees or full time Federal contractors as of January 1, 2018.